 Why are chemicals used in hydraulic fracturing?

 Chemicals are used for many purposes in hydraulic fracturing.
 Some chemicals are designed to inhibit bacterial growth.
 These are called biocides.
 Others make fluids flow down the casing more easily.
 These are called friction reducers.
 Without these and other chemicals, the effectiveness of the fracturing job would be limited.

 How deep is the typical fracture job?

 Do states conduct ongoing testing of water wells and oil and gas well construction?

 It depends on the state.
 To determine if your state has a testing requirement you should contact your state oil and gas agency.
-Agencies can be found at: Regulations.
+Contacts for these agencies can be found at www.gwpc.org.